Poll: Who won the 4th GOP presidential debate?

 Was it Florida Gov. Ron DeSantis who a NewsNation/Decision Desk HQ poll released Monday showed to be the frontrunner behind former President Donald Trump (albeit at a distant 11%, some 50 points behind Trump)?

 Or was it former U.N.
-Ambassador Nikki Haley, who the same poll found to be just one point behind DeSantis?
-Perhaps a strong showing by Vivek Ramaswamy (6%) or former New Jersey Gov. Chris Christie (3%) gave them the edge as they work to carve out support from the block of undecided voters and sway those backing their fellow presidential hopefuls.
+Ambassador and South Carolina Governor Nikki Haley, who the same poll found to be just one point behind DeSantis?
+Perhaps a strong showing by Vivek Ramaswamy (6%) or former New Jersey Gov. Chris Christie (3%) gave one of them the edge as they worked to carve out support from the block of undecided voters and sway those backing their fellow presidential hopefuls.

 Former President Trump‘s lead in the polls is so great that the former president opted not to attend any of the three previous debates.
 Trump said on Wednesday he will be hosting a closed-door fundraiser in Florida instead of traveling to Tuscaloosa.